Thursday, November 7, 2024

 Alas, this whole thing gets a 2 out of 10.

 I do not buy many comics online anymore.
 I really like the thrill of finding issues out in the wild.
 However, if the FOMO creeps in on something, I will snag them if I find them online.
 That was the case with a bunch of issues of a different series recently.
 I had stopped at a few stores on the way home from a work trip and hadn't found everything I had been looking for so I logged into Atomic Avenue and found a few books at a decent price.
-I through this in to lower the overall shipping cost because I hadn't had any luck finding it in the wild.
+I threw this in to lower the overall shipping cost because I hadn't had any luck finding it in the wild.

 Oh...and I am only missing issue #16 of Infinity, Inc. to complete the whole run.